We help people access their rights and receive the compensation they are entitled to

 Much of this reluctance is because of a lack of trust in the Home Office.

-Over three years ago, the UK government finally accepted that it had wrongly detained, deported and denied legal rights to Commonwealth citizens from the Caribbean, Africa, and Southern Asia in what is now known as the ‘Windrush Scandal’ The government established The Windrush Compensation Scheme to provide victims of the scandal with compensation for their suffering.
+Several years ago, the UK government finally accepted that it had wrongly detained, deported and denied legal rights to Commonwealth citizens from the Caribbean, Africa, and Southern Asia in what is now known as the ‘Windrush Scandal’ The government established The Windrush Compensation Scheme to provide victims of the scandal with compensation for their suffering.

 Thousands of people have been affected by this scandal, but many are reluctant (and often frightened) to ask for help.
 Only an estimated 20% of people who may be eligible for help have come forward, mainly because of mistrust of the Home Office.